Koohoko/Koohoko.github.io/_posts/2024-02-25-global-sarscov2.md

 ## Results
 ### Genetic structure and lineage dynamics of the UK epidemic from January to June

 We first sought to identify and enumerate all independently introduced, genetically distinct chains of infection within the UK.
-We de- veloped a large-scale molecular clock phyloge- netic pipeline to identify “UK transmission lineages” that (i) contain two or more UK genomes and (ii) descend from an ancestral lineage inferred to exist outside of the UK (Fig. 2, A and B).
+We developed a large-scale molecular clock phylogenetic pipeline to identify “UK transmission lineages” that (i) contain two or more UK genomes and (ii) descend from an ancestral lineage inferred to exist outside of the UK (Fig. 2, A and B).

 Figure 2
 ![Figure 2](https://www.science.org/cms/10.1126/science.abf2946/asset/15edf88f-f0ec-4fc3-a4a4-f13debc23812/assets/graphic/371_708_f2.jpeg)